Chelsea fires coach Thomas Tuchel after poor start to season | Sports-Games

 - United Kingdom

-Thomas Tuchel was fired by Chelsea on Wednesday only one month into the season.
+Thomas Tuchel was fired by Chelsea on Wednesday, only one month into the season and just days after the club concluded a Europe-high spending spree of nearly $300 million in the transfer window.

-The decision by Chelsea's new ownership came a day after the team lost to Dinamo Zagreb 1-0 in its first group match in the Champions League.
+The decision by Chelsea's new ownership, fronted by Los Angeles Dodgers part-owner Todd Boehly, came a day after the team surprisingly lost to Dinamo Zagreb 1-0 in its first group match of the Champions League.

-Chelsea has lost two of its first six games in the Premier League.
+Tuchel, who has been a frustrated and prickly figure after matches this season, said "everything is missing" when he summed up Chelsea's performance against Dinamo and complained that his players "lacked hunger."
+Chelsea has lost two of its first six games — to Leeds and Southampton — in an underwhelming start to the Premier League that has seen the club's new signings fail to gel.

-Chelsea was the highest-spending team in Europe during the transfer window with an outlay of nearly $300 million.
+"As the new ownership group reaches 100 days since taking over the club, and as it continues its hard work to take the club forward, the new owners believe it is the right time to make this transition,'' Chelsea said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)